mengjian0502/mengjian0502.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD candidate in the Department of Electrical Engineering at Arizona State University (ASU), advised by [Dr. Jae-sun Seo](https://faculty.engineering.asu.edu/jseo/).
+I am a third-year Ph.D. candidate in the Department of Electrical Engineering at Arizona State University (ASU), advised by [Dr. Jae-sun Seo](https://faculty.engineering.asu.edu/jseo/).
 Before joining the direct Ph.D. program at ASU, I completed my Bachelor of Science degree in Electrical Engineering from Portland State University, advised by [Dr. Christopher Teuscher](https://www.teuscher-lab.com/).

-I've also spent great time on collaboration/internship with multiple top-tier industrial research facilities and universities, including Texas Instrument, ARM, KAIST, Georgia Tech, and University of Pennsylvania.
+I've also spent some great time on collaboration/internship with multiple top-tier industrial research facilities and universities, including Texas Instrument, ARM, KAIST, Georgia Tech, and University of Pennsylvania.

 **<span style="color:rgb(72, 145, 240)">My update-to-date resume can be found at [here](https://mengjian0502.github.io/files/resume.pdf)</span>**